-25. What is the best link for the grant applications?
+17. What is the best link for the grant applications?

-26. Do I need to talk to a program staff member before I apply?
+18. Do I need to talk to a program staff member before I apply?

-28. How many times can my organization apply in one year?
+20. How many times can my organization apply in one year?
 If we are awarded a grant, can we submit another application for a different period?

 Occasionally, circumstances, such as new opportunities or challenging current events, may present a reason to apply again.
 Contact a program staff member if you believe there may be sufficient justification for an additional request.

-29. Is there a maximum grant request?
+21. Is there a maximum grant request?

-30. Can grantees have multiple grants with you at one time?
+22. Can grantees have multiple grants with you at one time?

 Grantees may have multiple grants concurrently, though we prefer to reduce the administrative burden on both McKnight and grantee staff members with a single grant that either provides general operating support or funds multiple projects simultaneously.

-Contacting the V&EC Team
+Contacting the Communities Team

-36. If we are new to the McKnight Foundation, who is the best staff person to talk with?
+26. If we are new to the McKnight Foundation, who is the best staff person to talk with?

-37. How can I stay updated?
+27. How can I stay updated?